Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/ChangeData/3-6-BatchRequests.md

 --xyz--
 --abc--
 ```
-By purpose the order of the AdministrativeDivisions is from bottom to top, so the links point to entities that do not exist when a AdministrativeDivision is created.
+By purpose the order of the AdministrativeDivisions is from bottom to top, so the links point to entities that do not exist when an AdministrativeDivision is created.
 As a consequence we would get an error if we now execute the request.
 A response may look like this:

 ```
 --batch_7b9f8232-e51d-46b3-8b3d-74d06b02477b